Surgery for Hemorrhoids

 5) Minor incontinence.

 6) Fecal impaction after a hemorrhoidectomy is associated with postoperative pain and narcotic use.
-Most surgeons recommend stimulant laxatives, or stool softeners to best generic levitra overnight prevent this problem.
+Most surgeons recommend stimulant laxatives, or stool softeners to tadalafil prevent this problem.
 Removal of the impaction under anesthesia may be required.

 7) Delayed hemorrhage, probably due to sloughing of the vascular pedicle, develops in 1 to 2 percent of patients.
 It usually